-In May 2018 the BSCCP Annual Scientific Meeting will be held in Manchester.
-Exhibition stands will be offered to Jo's Cervical Cancer Trust free of charge.
-A complimentary half day trainer's seminar will be offered to BSCCP trainers and this will be followed by a two day scientific programme including international key note speakers. http://bsccpconference.co.uk/programme/
+In May 2019 the BSCCP Annual Scientific Meeting will be held in Bournemouth.
+Complimentary Exhibition stands will be offered to Jo's Cervical Cancer Trust, GoGirls and the EVE appeal.
+A complimentary half day trainer's seminar will be offered to BSCCP trainers and this will be followed by a two day scientific programme "Introduction of HPV screening and the Enlarging Area of Non-cervical HPV Disease" http://bsccpconference.co.uk/programme/

-Most of the conference lectures will be filmed and the videos will be available to view on the society's website after the meeting.
+Most of the conference lectures will be filmed and with the speakers consent the videos will be available to view on the society's website after the meeting.